atljeremy/JFDepthView/README.md

     // and the view you want it to be displayed within (self.view) [self.depthView presentView:self.topViewController.view inView:self.view];
 }

+// Here is the simple dismissal method called from the tap recognizer passed into init method of JFDepthView
+- (void)dismiss {
+    [self.depthView dismissPresentedViewInView:self.view];
+}
 ```

 Please see the example project include in this repo for an example of how to use this project.